Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 Credit goes to Diliansky (https://github.com/daliansky) https://github.com/daliansky/Lenovo-Air13-IWL-Hackintosh/blob/master/Advanced/ReadMe.md
 I am not responsible if you mess it up!!!!!!!

+Enter BIOS->desable OneKeyBattery -> save and exit.
 Power off the laptop.
 Power button to turn on → F2 to enter the normal BIOS → Power button to turn off → then press the following keys in sequence

          F1 → 1 → Q → A → Z